May 26, 2021

 The Treasury Offset Program and Debt Collection

-Run by the Depart of Treasury’s Financial Management Service (FMS), the Treasury Offset Program (TOP) is a program that allows federal and state entities to collect any outstanding debts they are owed by offsetting them with a tax refund.
+Run by the Department of the Treasury’s Financial Management Service (FMS), the Treasury Offset Program (TOP) is a program that allows federal and state entities to collect any outstanding debts they are owed by offsetting them with a tax refund.
 Most commonly, government agencies will garnish federal income tax refunds, as they are the most common federal payments.

 Technically, TOP is the only way your refund can be garnished, and since it only applies to federal agencies, private creditors cannot access your tax refund as a means of wage garnishment.
 Additionally, only certain kinds of government debts are eligible for garnishment under TOP.
 Some of these debts include:

-TOP always gives priority to the IRS, meaning before any other federal or state agency can garnish your refund, you must be current on your federal income payment.
+TOP always gives priority to the IRS, meaning that before any other federal or state agency can garnish your refund, you must be current on your federal income payment.
 This means that if you owe income taxes from a prior year, your tax refund in the current year will likely be used by the IRS to start paying off your owed income taxes.
 In short, the IRS will always pay itself first before making your refund available to other federal and state entities.

 After the IRS has settled your income taxes, the next priority is given to any outstanding child support payments.
 The state can continue to garnish your tax refunds every year until a child support payment is paid off.